mwiens91/scPBAL-janitor/README.md

 + the extra bits (e.g., breastxenografts)

 provided those are available to manipulate (though a directory without a recognized ID will be ignored).
+The default import operation is a copy, although a move can be performed if specified.

 There's also an option (or there will be eventually) to enforce a new or existing naming format on the common directory.